-Each week I will guide you through a different stage of the process to create 3D drawings from 2D data.
+Each week I will guide you through a different stage of the process of moving from 2D to 3D.
 For this example I’m using a relatively simple house plan.
 In later weeks I will show you how to create rooms more quickly using some of the BricsCAD BIM tools, but for now, all of the commands used are available in BricsCAD Platinum.

 If you found your way on to this page, chances are: you’re a supreme master at all things 2D and vector, but when it comes to thinking in the 3’rd dimension you’re at a bit of a loss.
 If you’re completely new to BricsCAD, I suggest you check out our lessons and come back when you’re ready.